Nutritional advice for dogs: Optimal dog feeding for a healthy dog life

 The importance of a balanced dog diet

-Nutritional advice for dogs: dry food vs. wet food
+Nutritional advice for dogs: Dry food vs. wet food

-BARF and home-cooked dog food
+BARF and homemade dog food

-Organic, species-appropriate raw feeding (BARF) and home-cooked dog food allow for a more individualized diet for your dog, but require comprehensive knowledge of your dog's needs and the correct composition of meals.
+Biologically appropriate raw feeding (BARF) and home-cooked dog food allow for a more individualized diet for your dog, but require comprehensive knowledge of your dog's needs and the correct composition of meals.

 Nutritional advice for dogs